Coastline College: Campus locations

-Unlike most colleges, Coastline does not have a traditional campus.
-Instead, it offers instruction at various locations throughout the Coast Community College District.
-The college operates three primary learning centers in Newport Beach, Garden Grove, and Westminster, along with an administration building in Fountain Valley that houses essential student services, including enrollment, counseling, financial aid, military and veterans support, a food pantry, and mental health resources.

-The Westminster location is formally known as the Le-Jao Center, named in recognition of the Le family (founders of Lee’s Sandwiches) and the Jao family (owners of the Asian Garden Mall and Bridgecreek Development), whose generous contributions helped grow the Coastline Foundation’s endowment.
+The Westminster location is formally known as the Le-Jao Center, named in recognition of families whose contributions helped grow the Coastline Foundation’s endowment.

-In Fall 2012, Coastline College opened a new campus at 1515 Monrovia Avenue in Newport Beach.
-This modern facility hosts a range of general education courses and specialized programs, including the Paralegal Program; the Acquired Brain Injury, Intellectual Disabilities, and COAST Vocational programs; and offerings from the Special Programs, Art, and Digital Art departments.
-The site is also home to the John Stauffer Human Anatomy Suite, which opened in October 2023, providing state-of-the-art resources for anatomy instruction.
-In addition, the campus features a Veterans Resource Center and the Coastline Art Gallery, a public community space that showcases student and local artwork.
+In 2012, Coastline College opened a new campus in Newport Beach.
+This facility hosts general education courses and specialized programs.
+The site is also home to the John Stauffer Human Anatomy Suite, which opened in October 2023.
+The campus has a Veterans Resource Center and the Coastline Art Gallery.

 Academics

 Students can take courses to fulfill their general education transfer requirements, or explore vocational programs like biotechnology and informatics.
-Coastline also offers an English as a Second Language (ESL) program and a unique Acquired Brain Injury (ABI) program.
+Coastline also offers an English as a Second Language (ESL) program and an Acquired Brain Injury (ABI) program.